-Ground surface inversion: It is an atmospheric condition in which the temperature near the ground increases, instead the decrease with elevation.
+Ground surface inversion: It is an atmospheric condition in which the temperature near the ground increases, instead the decreasing with elevation.
 It promotes stability in the lower layers of the atmosphere.

-Under the following geographical condition, the ground surface inversion occurs:
+Under the following geographical conditions, the ground surface inversion occurs:

 - Long winter nights

 Upper air inversion: It occurs when the warm air is transported upward into the cold air due to the circular movement of air.
 The cause of upper air inversion may be due to the compression of descending air, as it happens in the case of subtropical high-pressure belts.

 NCERT Geography book

 You can also read: 💡

 - List of main volcanoes in the world